Frank Edwards (writer and broadcaster): National radio, UFOs and controversy

-After WWII, the Mutual Broadcasting System hired Edwards to host a nationwide news and opinion program sponsored by the American Federation of Labor.
+After World War II, the Mutual Broadcasting System hired Edwards to host a nationwide news and opinion program sponsored by the American Federation of Labor.
 Edwards' program was a success, and became nationally popular.

-In 1948, Edwards received an advance copy of "Flying Saucers Are Real," a magazine article written by retired U.S. Marine Corps Major Donald E. Keyhoe.
+In 1948, Edwards received an advance copy of "Flying Saucers Are Real", a magazine article written by retired U.S. Marine Corps Major Donald E. Keyhoe.
 Though already interested in the UFO reports that had earned widespread publicity since 1947, Edwards was captivated by Keyhoe's claims that the US military knew the saucers were actually extraterrestrial spaceships.

 Edwards began mentioning UFOs on his radio program, and wrote several books on the subject.

 He was dismissed from the radio program in 1954, for reasons that remain uncertain.
 His interest in UFOs was believed to be a factor, but Edwards's editor and friend Rory Stuart wrote, "[AFL President] George Meany insisted that Frank Edwards not mention any [competing labor union] CIO labor leaders on his program.
 He flatly refused and was fired."
 In spite of thousands of letters in protest of his dismissal, Edwards was not reinstated.

 Later career

 After his dismissal from Mutual, Edwards continued working in radio, mostly at smaller local stations.
 He created and hosted a syndicated radio program, Stranger Than Science, which discussed UFOs and other Forteana.
 In 1959, he published a book with the same title, largely a collection of his radio broadcasts.

 From 1955 to 1959 and from 1961 to 1962, Edwards served as a commentator for WTTV television in Indianapolis.
 He was on radio station WXLW, also in Indianapolis, in 1964 and returned to television on WLWI in 1965.
-His book "Strange People" recalls a television interview that was videotaped on October 3, 1961, with psychic Peter Hurkos.
+His book Strange People recalls a television interview that was videotaped on October 3, 1961, with psychic Peter Hurkos.
 It is not known if any of these programs survive.
 During his time at WTTV, his program was the subject of experiments in subliminal advertising during 1958.
 The movie preceding his show contained the subliminal message "Watch Frank Edwards" inserted along with similar messages for bacon.
 Neither was a success in changing viewer habits.
 It is unknown if Edwards knew of the experiments.

-Edwards was a frequent contributor to Fate Magazine, and wrote the introduction to their compendium "Strange Fate".
+Edwards was a frequent contributor to Fate Magazine, and wrote the introduction to their compendium Strange Fate.

 Edwards made an appearance on the Johnny Carson-era Tonight Show in October 1966.
 The episode was guest-hosted by singers Steve Lawrence and Eydie Gorme.
 Although Carson saved videos of the show past 1969, this episode is presumed lost.
-On that telecast, Gorme made references to the fact that she enjoyed various science-fiction shows, like Star Trek and Time Tunnel, and Edwards made various references to experts' sightings of UFOs to promote his then-current book, "Flying Saucers—Serious Business!"
+On that telecast, Gorme made references to the fact that she enjoyed various science-fiction shows, like Star Trek and Time Tunnel, and Edwards made various references to experts' sightings of UFOs to promote his then-current book, Flying Saucers—Serious Business.